Top 10 Best National Football Team in 2023 to Win World Cup

 Brace yourself!
 The FIFA World Cup is less than 18 months away!
 Brazil is the host to the world’s biggest soccer extravaganza which kicks off in June 2014.
 Pundits have predicted that the winners to this tournament are most likely to emerge from Europe or Southern America seeing that no African or Asian teams have won football’s most coveted trophy.

-The soccer powerhouse that is Spain has dominated the world football in the recent years and it remains to be seen whether they will retain the trophy this time around.
+The soccer powerhouse that is Spain has dominated world football in recent years and it remains to be seen whether they will retain the trophy this time around.

-Let’s have a comprehensive look at top 10 teams most likely to win the World Cup 2014:
+Let’s have a comprehensive look at the top 10 teams most likely to win the World Cup 2023:

-With New talent and young star who play over the europe and their own country, Chile is one of the best football team right now.
-Their playing style is similar to Brazil which mean they are good at short and fast ball.
+With new talent and young stars who play over Europe and their own country, Chile is one of the best football teams right now.
+Their playing style is similar to Brazil which means they are good at short and fastball.
 Alexis Sanches, a skillful striker from Barcelona will help chile to win more games in this world cup.

 While the odds for lifting the world cup might not be very strong for Belgium, the assorted talent of Vincent Kompany, Marouane Fellaini, Romelu Lukaku and Eden Hazard firmly places Belgium in contention for the World Cup.
 Although they are not usually strong, the team is full of talented players plying their soccer at the highest and competitive levels.
 Belgium are making a comeback since 2002 and any team going to the World Cup with a mindset that Belgium is a pushover, then they might be in for a rude shock.

-England is famed for churning out world class players but they are yet to enjoy the same success on the world stage.
-England is composed of the ageing squad of players like Ashley Cole, Michael Carrick, Steven Gerrard and Frank Lampard but is also full of young talented players who are set to take the football world by storm.
-Although the local media has been blamed in the past for having unrealistic expectation from their team, England will be a difficult to beat and can reach the quarters as well.
+England is famed for churning out world-class players but they are yet to enjoy the same success on the world stage.
+England is composed of the aging squad of players like Ashley Cole, Michael Carrick, Steven Gerrard, and Frank Lampard but is also full of young talented players who are set to take the football world by storm.
+Although the local media has been blamed in the past for having unrealistic expectations from their team, England will be difficult to beat and can reach the quarters as well.

 Soccer enthusiasts have touted France to do considerably well in the 2014 World Cup.
 While this might not be the squad that lifted the trophy led by the charismatic Zinedine Zidane, the team is not short of talent.
 With the lethal attacking combination of Paul Pogba and Franc Ribery, France is set to measure up to other soccer powerhouses when the tournament kicks off in June next year.

-The dismal performance of the Netherlands at the 2012 Euro Cup led to hiring of Louis van Gaal who has transformed the team in a great way.
-The squad has a lot of world class players like Robin Van Persie, Arjen Robben, Rafael van de Vaart and Wesley Snider just to mention a few.
+The dismal performance of the Netherlands at the 2012 Euro Cup led to the hiring of Louis van Gaal who has transformed the team in a great way.
+The squad has a lot of world-class players like Robin Van Persie, Arjen Robben, Rafael van der Vaart, and Wesley Snider just to mention a few.
 Although the Netherlands has come so close to winning the World Cup in the past tournaments, they might turn around their fortunes this time and actually win it.
-Watch out for surprises as Van Gaal and his men take the greatest soccer nations head on in next year’s World Cup.
+Watch out for surprises as Van Gaal and his men take the greatest soccer nations head-on in next year’s World Cup.

-Brazil is ranked 18th in the current FIFA rankings but hat doesn’t mean they are a walkover.
-The Brazilian squad is made of old players like Julio Cesar, Dani Alves, Thiago Silva, Ronaldinho and other young fantastically talented players like Lucas Moura.
-Leandro, Damiao, Ramires, Oscar and Neymar the Barcelona superstar.
+Brazil is ranked 18th in the current FIFA rankings but that doesn’t mean they are a walkover.
+The Brazilian squad is made of old players like Julio Cesar, Dani Alves, Thiago Silva, Ronaldinho, and other young fantastically talented players like Lucas Moura.
+Leandro, Damiao, Ramires, Oscar, and Neymar the Barcelona superstar.
 Brazil is the only country to have won the World Cup five times and will be banking on the fact that they are the host nation to win the cup.
-Brazil is clearly one of the toughest team to beat in 2014World Cup.
+Brazil is clearly one of the toughest teams to beat in the 2014World Cup.

 Any football enthusiast will tell you that it’s enjoyable to watch Spain play.
-It will take a vey special performance to outclass Spain and stop them from winning the World Cup in 2014.
+It will take a very special performance to outclass Spain and stop them from winning the World Cup in 2023.